3 Disruptive Marketing Examples and Why They Work

 When competition for your products and services surrounds you on every side, it can be exhausting to find new ways to market your business.
 Perhaps the popular forms of marketing aren’t doing enough for your company and you are looking for something new to pique the interest of potential customers.
 What you’re looking for is disruptive marketing (aka disruptive advertising), and it can completely change the advertising game.

-What Is the Definition of Disruptive Marketing?
+What Is Disruptive Marketing?

 Similar to the way disruptive innovation turns existing business models on their heads, disruptive marketing looks at the practices and techniques that everyone is using, the platforms they’re on, the things they’re saying, and does the opposite.
 The definition of disruptive marketing is to always seek out the new, cutting-edge way of doing something, taking advantage of social platforms and new technologies along the way.